featurist/Bounce.Config/README.md

 # Web.config Templates

-Use AnyConfig to template your web.configs with [bounce](https://github.com/refractalize/bounce).
+Use Bounce.Config to template your web.configs with [bounce](https://github.com/refractalize/bounce).

-AnyConfig uses mustache to generate your web.configs from a JSON file and a web.template.config file.
+Bounce.Config uses mustache to generate your web.configs from a JSON file and a web.template.config file.

 Put this into a JSON file, anywhere on the internet or filesystem, let's put it into `http://internal/myproject/staging.json`: